ghga-de/encryption-key-store-service/README.md

-This service implements an interface to extract file encryption secrects from a [GA4GH Crypt4GH](https://www.ga4gh.org/news/crypt4gh-a-secure-method-for-sharing-human-genetic-data/) encrypted file in a HashiCorp Vault and request user-specific file envelopes containing these secrets.
+This service implements an interface to extract file encryption secrects from a [GA4GH Crypt4GH](https://www.ga4gh.org/news/crypt4gh-a-secure-method-for-sharing-human-genetic-data/) encrypted file into a HashiCorp Vault and produce user-specific file envelopes containing these secrets.